 Denise Taylor, project manager for MHDE, said both MHDE and the DAFP hosted tables at the event, offering blood pressure screenings, interactive games, and information about obesity and weight loss for adults and kids.
-Among resources offered by the DAFP were Americans in Motion-Healthy Interventions books and tools from the AAFP.
+Among resources the DAFP offered were nutrition and fitness tools and information from the AAFP.

 "We had more than 1,000 people come through," Kim said.
 "The purpose was to increase awareness of cardiovascular and related diseases and provide free screenings to the public.
 We have a lower socio-economic population; therefore, events like health fairs are able to help prevent and catch potential problems."

 Up next, MHDE will be a major sponsor and participant in Wilmington Wellness Day on April 26.
 Taylor said the group will perform blood pressure screenings during the event and offer attendees free tape measures to help them track their waist circumference.

 As part of the clinical prevention arm of the initiative, MHDE recommends physicians make use of an easy-to-remember acrostic saying when formulating the care plan for patients who have or are at risk for heart disease.

 "We encourage family docs to focus on the ABCS of cardiovascular disease," Savoy said.